esenyel/esenyel.github.io/_pages/research.md

    style="float: right;" />

 Autonomous systems may need to operate under different conditions than they have been designed for (e.g., unforeseen faults, different environment settings, etc.).
 To deal with this problem, the systems need to be able to adapt their models to new situations without the need for large amounts of data.
-Our body work has focused on leveraging meta-learning and Bayesian techniques to provide adaptation to unforeseen conditions.
+Our work has focused on leveraging meta-learning and Bayesian techniques to provide adaptation to unforeseen conditions.

 **Relevant Publications:**
-* A. Yildiz,  **E. Yel**, A. Corso, K. Wray, S. Witwicki and M. Kochenderfer, "_Experience filter: Transferring past experiences to unseen  tasks or environments_", IEEE Intelligent Vehicles Symposium (IV) 2023 [PDF](https://arxiv.org/pdf/2305.18633.pdf) "IV'23")
+* A. Yildiz,  **E. Yel**, A. Corso, K. Wray, S. Witwicki and M. Kochenderfer, "_Experience filter: Transferring past experiences to unseen  tasks or environments_", IEEE Intelligent Vehicles Symposium (IV) 2023 [PDF](https://arxiv.org/pdf/2305.18633.pdf "IV'23")
 * **E. Yel***, Shijie Gao*, N. Bezzo, ”_Meta-Learning-based Proactive Online Planning for UAVs under Degraded Conditions_”, (*equal contribution), Robotics and Automation Letters (RA-L), 2022 [PDF](https://ieeexplore.ieee.org/document/9832491 "RAL'22")
 * **E. Yel**, N. Bezzo, ”_A Meta-Learning-based Trajectory Tracking Framework for UAVs under Degraded Conditions_” IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2021 [PDF](https://arxiv.org/abs/2104.15081 "IROS'21")
 * **E. Yel**, N. Bezzo, ”_GP-based Runtime Planning, Learning, and Recovery for Safe UAV Operations under Unforeseen Disturbances_” IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2020 [PDF](https://ieeexplore.ieee.org/document/9341641 "IROS'20")